mathspp/mathspp/pages/02.blog/04.pydonts/sequence-indexing/item.en.md

 use the `last` name `if` we need a `formal` greeting, and otherwise (`else`) we use the `first` name.

-Furthermore, the action of unpacking like so:
+Furthermore, the action of unpacking (like so:)

 ```py
 first, last = names
 ```

-Forces your `greet` function to expect pairs as the `names` variable, because a list with less or more elements will raise an error:
+forces your `greet` function to expect pairs as the `names` variable, because a list with less or more elements will raise an error:

 ```py